 - If you don’t have an ice cream maker at home, then you can use a freezer-safe container for storing the chilled mixture.
 You will have to take out the container every hour and stir the mixture to incorporate air.
 This needs to be done every hour until 6-8 hours of adding the mixture into the container.

-- If you wish to buy an ice cream maker for your future ice cream creations, you can get this one on Amazon for under $50!
+- If you wish to buy an ice cream maker for your future ice cream creations, you can get this one on Amazon.

 So, the time has come when you get to try your delicious and vegan homemade ice cream.
 If you followed the instructions, I’m sure you’ll have the same delectable outcome I do.
 Have your guests try out this ice cream, but don’t tell them it’s vegan until they are done eating.
 They’ll be in shock to discover they’re eating healthy and yummy ice cream.
 Vegan desserts can be just as delicious as any other type of food, given it is made with the right ingredients and full dedication.